 Council also worked on a Power Purchase Agreement (PPA) for renewable energy.
 Unfortunately this project had a number of disappointing setbacks, but securing a PPA is firmly back on the agenda for 2020-2021.

-CAAP projects approved for 2019-2020
+CAAP projects approved for 2020-2021

-- An off-site Power Purchase Agreement (PPA)
+- Off-site Power Purchase Agreement for renewable energy; and